ModDota/moddota.github.io/_articles/particles-creation-series-falling-cherry-blossom-petal-for-spring-mood.md

 <p>
 Now, there are two ways to approach how you initialize this function.
 </p>
-- First way is to manually adjust the value in particle editor.<br>
+- First way is to manually adjust the value in particle editor.<br />
 - Second way is to bind it to the control point.
 <p>
 I will explain the first way since I will use it statically in my hammer (adjusting these control points in hammer is hell.)